alvinf7989/sep10-freedom-project/blog/entry07.md

     * <-- This other indented bullet point represents the ideas for the invention.
       * <-- The second squared bullet point which represents more ideas for the other ideas.

 As you can see, I used a lot of indentation with my bullet points.
 I was also told that I shouldn't include the names of the Google Searches for my Freedom Project as that is "behind-the-scenes".
+This wasn't the only time I used Organization because I also used bullet points for my Presentation & Expo plan as well as the last days of learning my CSS Tool.

 ### Creativity
 This was a skill that I put in entry 3 back when I was in Part B of the Freedom Project.
 In this part, we had to imagine a few products for the future that are related to our topic.
 And with my creativity, I imagined four devices, two of which have similar names.
 These products are: